Shards Flow¶

 [bake-apple-2] Baking Apple...

-If you added (Spawn bake-apple) for Lucy, you will notice that Lucy starts to bake apples along with John!
-Unlike Detach, you can have multiple instances of a spawned Wire running.
+for Lucy, you will notice that Lucy starts to bake apples along with John!
+Unlike Detach

-Use cases for Spawn would include spawning the same projectile (such as bullets fired from a gun) or spawning monster mobs with many instances of one monster type.
+would include spawning the same projectile (such as bullets fired from a gun) or spawning monster mobs with many instances of one monster type.

-Start / Resume
+Start / Resume¶

 Start

-Start scheduling a Wire to run on the same Mesh, in place of the current Wire.
+scheduling a Wire to run on the same Mesh, in place of the current Wire.

 Start vs Detach

-Even though they both schedule a Wire onto the Mesh, Start will stop the current Wire to run the scheduled Wire.
-With Detach, the scheduled Wire will only run when its turn on the Mesh is up.
+, the scheduled Wire will only run when its turn on the Mesh is up.

 Resume

-Resume will resume a suspended Wire from where it was last paused at.
+will resume a suspended Wire from where it was last paused at.

 Note

-If Resume is used on a Wire that has not been scheduled yet, it will behave as Start would and schedule the Wire on the Mesh before starting it.
+is used on a Wire that has not been scheduled yet, it will behave as Start

-Start and Resume are useful when managing different states.
+are useful when managing different states.

 For example: